nuratpanda/Whatsapp-Business/README.md

 I attached the code for the recommenders system, the streamlit code and also a video on how it works.

-NOTE: It still under production so it might not work well.
+NOTE: It is still under production so it might not work well.

 Feedbacks and suggestions are higly welcome.
 You can contact me at labakebusiness4@gmail.com